$0 Northwest Territories Adoption Quick-Start Checklist

 There is no general adoption grant in the NWT.
 Unlike some provinces, the GNWT does not offer a lump-sum adoption incentive payment.
 The assistance available is either ongoing subsidy (for eligible children) or after-the-fact tax relief.

 Private and international adoptions receive less government support.
 The Adoption Assistance Program applies to departmental adoptions.
-Private adoption of a known child and intercountry adoption do not qualify for the ongoing subsidy, though tax credits still apply.
+Private adoption of a known child and intercountry adoption do not qualify for the ongoing subsidy; ask CRA about the tax treatment of eligible expenses.

 Reducing Costs Before They Accumulate